Don’t Let Your Dog’s Fear of Fireworks Fizzle Your Fourth of July

 And, unlike thunderstorms, your dog is unlikely to become used to fireworks without thoughtful training.
 Thunderstorms come with barometric pressure changes that dogs sense and occur more frequently, so your dog’s sensitivity is reduced over time.
 The weather doesn’t change for fireworks, and they only happen once or twice per year.

-Ideally, you would condition your dog to be less fearful of loud noises by exposing him to those sounds from puppyhood.
+Ideally, you would condition your dog to be less fearful of loud noises by exposing them to those sounds from puppyhood.
 However, it’s just days away from Fourth of July, so here are tips you can use right away.

 - Make sure your pup is wearing ID tags before the festivities begin.